18F/handbook/_pages/how-we-work/equipment.md

 Different 18F team members have different solutions for business cards.
 At this time, you must purchase your own business cards if you want 18F branding.

 You can request [GSA business cards](https://cap.18f.gov/gsa18f/procurements/new), which are free and don't reflect 18F's branding.
 Upon receiving a request, a member of Team Ops will log into Envision Business Cards, then reach out to you to retrieve the information you want on the card.
+If you're using C2 for the first time, you have to request permission to post a request in #c24ops even though you can log in with cloud.gov (you will not see a create request link until approved).

 ## Requests